 For that, you need to apply for listing your cryptocurrency on exchanges.
 And this is what we would like to assist you in.
 You can introduce your token to centralized exchanges (CEX) and decentralized exchanges (DEX).
 If you have a coin with a proprietary blockchain, your only option is centralized exchanges.
 Let’s look at the listing process for both types of exchanges.

-Every DEX works like a trading machine: they perform exchange transactions automatically using smart contracts deployed on the network where tokens are exchanged.
+The essence of DEXs is that they conduct exchange transactions automatically through smart contracts deployed on the same network where supported tokens were issued.
 All this occurs without involving a human.
 And since the code of smart contracts is public, anyone can inspect it for malicious segments.

 This is why many people trust DEXs.
 The Block has some statistics to prove this fact.
 In November 2022, DEX trading volume reached $107 million, which made 16% of the total trading volume on centralized exchanges — showing a 563% increase against November 2020.